We often hear from prospective clients that they’re surprised at the differences in costs and deliverables between website design companies.

 - Will the copy be optimized for search?

-- Is the person creating the content also well versed and up-to-date with regard to Google and search/SEO?
+- Is the person writing the content also well versed and up-to-date with regard to Google and search/SEO?
 What is their experience?

 - Can you provide sample manufacturing websites for which you’ve written the copy?